 If you are in a region which is not hosting a showcase day you can enter your building online via our TeenTech City website.
 On the website you can upload up to 5 images of your building along with supporting materials in the category of your choice.
 A panel of industry experts will judge all online entries and each building will be awarded with a Bronze, Silver or Gold certificate.
 All Gold certificate holders will be invited to attend the TeenTech City final.
 All finalists will be notified by mid December.

 All finalists are required to bring their buildings to the TeenTech City final next year where the City of Tomorrow will be built.
 Across all categories three overall winners will be chosen for the ‘Smartest, Safest and Kindest’ buildings.
-Winning teams will receive financial prizes for their schools/youth group.

 Throughout the day all teams will have the opportunity to work with specially invited world-renowned engineers, architects and technologists to look at the issues around connected cities, infrastructure and transport.